sullis/Doppelauge/README.md

       PARAMETERS
         id: String <- The user id
         names: Array String <- All names in an array of strings
+        type: Enum(Woman, Man, Dog) String <- The user can either be a woman, a man, or a dog.

       ERRORS
         400 User not found